ConnorEgbert/C-and-assembly-examples/README.md

 	* Program to demonstrate understanding of bit manipulation
 	* Usage: `make` then `./file-bitsets <string1> <string2>`

 Assembly code is compiled with RASM and linked using RLINK.
 If you would like to use a different assembler/linker, change the assembler and linker variables in the Makefiles to your own preference.
+Compatibility issues may arise when using a different set of build tools.

 * Sum
     * Adds numbers using assembly code